Mahemdavad: Economy

 The market place is situated at the heart of the town.
 The market area is marked by the Virol Darwaja (gate).
 The market remains open on all days except for Saturday.
 A variety of small scale cottage industries are found in Mahemdabad.
 The most popular is the leather bag cottage industry.
 People from surrounding cities come specially to Mahemdabad to buy purses, hand bags and school bags.
 In addition, the cobbler is also very famous for his ever-lasting shoes.
 Apart from these, there are a number of cloth merchants, pharmacies, one or two gold merchants, a few utensils merchants et cetera.
 On the whole trade and commerce are developed to a good extent here.

 Surrounding the market area, a number of residential societies have developed.
 The oldest of these are: Navjeevan-1,2 and Bapukaka society.
 These are situated right beside the railway station.
 There is a Shiv temple in Navjeevan-1.
 During the festival of Navaratri, people celebrate and play Garba in the yard of this Shiv temple.
 New society areas like Ashutosh, Sarvoday Society, Mrudul Park, Shroff Nagar, Jyoti Park etc. have developed on the road opposite to the Virol Darwaja.
-Radhe Kishan Park Residency is on Mahemdawad Khatraj Crossing Road.
+Recently, there are many new residentials have been developed on the Mahemdavad-Khatraj Road like Radhe Kishan Park, Vatsalya Society, Pushpavan Society, etc. And so many new society/flats are under constructions.

 Entertainment is very limited in this town.
-There are two run-down theatres which screen some local Gujarati movies.
-One or two cyber-cafes have come up recently.
+There are only 1 theatre named Revolution Cinema which screens Hindi & Gujarati movies.

 As well as a municipal hospital, there are private hospitals, the main one being Lucky Hospital just outside of the main market.
 It was established in 1985 by Dr. Vijay Ajmera father of Dr. Akash Ajmera, provides very good care for its patients.
 Dr. Ajmera is very well known and the only MD gynecologist in the taluka of Mahemdavad which includes some 80 surrounding villages.

 During the summer season, a number of gola walas (vendors) fill the road between Viral Darwaja and railway station.
 People are seen loitering till late nights on these roads and eating golas (gola is made by pressing small ice cubes on a wooden stick and then a flavored liquid like rose, kala khatta etc. is poured on it).
 In addition, one or two dabeli walas, pav bhaji walas and sugar-cane vendors make good business during the cool summer nights.

 Near the railway station, there is a samadhi of Eknathji – a local saint.

 There are many old buildings visible in the inner older part of the town.
 The town holds historical importance since its foundation in 16th Century by ruler of Gujarat sultanate, Mahmud Begada.